-The warning lamp (S) on the instrument panel lights up when the brake pedal should be applied.
+The warning lamp $(\mathfrak{S})$ on the instrument panel lights up when the brake pedal must be applied.
 This is essential when the selector lever is taken from the P or N positions.

-The selector lever lock only works if the vehicle is stationary or driving at speeds up to $5 \, \text{km/h}$.
-At higher speeds the selector lever lock is automatically unlocked in the N position.
+The selector lever lock only works if the vehicle is stationary or driving at speeds up to 5 km/h.
+At higher speeds the selector lever lock is automatically unlocked in the $\mathbf{N}$ position.

 The selector lever lock is not engaged if it is moved quickly through position N (e.g. when shifting from R to D).
 This makes it possible, for instance, to "rock" the vehicle backwards and forwards if it is stuck in snow or mud.
-The selector lever lock engages automatically if the brake pedal is not depressed and the lever is in position N for more than about 1 second. ■
+The selector lever lock engages automatically if the brake pedal is not depressed and the lever is in position N for more than about 1 second.